-Psychophysiologists in the Australasian region are urged to become members and to encourage their students and colleagues to do likewise.
+Psychophysiology researchers and students in the Australasian region are urged to become members.
 Members from the geographically wider psychophysiological community are also very welcome.

 As an outcome of the inaugural Australasian Psychophysiology Conference, which was held in Sydney in 1991, the Australasian Society for Psychophysiology (ASP) became incorporated in New South Wales under the Associations Incorporation Act (1984) on the 23rd of June, 1992.
 A revised constitution was recently approved under the Associations Incorporation Act (2009) effective from 1 March 2012.